-Other national war campaigns included the ‘Wings For Victory’ week to purchase bomber planes, a ‘Spitfire Week’ to purchase fighter planes, a ‘War Weapons Week’ and a ‘Tanks For Attack’ week.
+Other national war campaigns included the ‘Wings For Victory’ week to purchase bomber planes, a ‘Spitfire Week’ to purchase fighter planes, a ‘War Weapons Week’ and a ‘Tanks For Attack’ week (see newspaper report above).
 Parades were often organised with military representation as part of the drive.

 It appears from both pictures above that The Lifeboat Restaurant was a favourite place for mounting the publicity material for all of these events.
 Probably because of the open aspect and space for parades to gather at this junction.